-Reducing Localization and Translation Costs focuses on the initial effort – the first time a product is localized.
+Reducing Localization and Translation Costs focuses on the initial effort – the first time you localize your product.
 This stage is critical because it will have reverberations through everything that lies ahead.
 You’ll find a brief summation of a few tips from other blog posts, plus a list of new suggestions.

 None of these money-saving measures can come at the cost of quality.
-And quality cannot be achieved or maintained without a solid quality assurance (QA) process in place.
-When you’re preparing your product for international release, QA isn’t something you leave to your vendor as you read the next two topics.
+You cannot achieve or maintain quality without a solid quality assurance (QA) process in place.
+When you’re preparing your product for international release, QA should not be something you leave to your vendor.

 Localization and Translation QA: How Important? will help you gain an understanding of the steps involved in this critical process.
-Most importantly, you will discover the key role you can (and should) play in it to ensure that you’re getting the best result for your investment.
+Most importantly, you will discover the key role you can (and should) play in it.
+This is to ensure that you’re getting the best result for your investment.

-When you partner with a localization and translation vendor, you have decided to work with professionals who understand all the nuances of localization and translation.
-You should expect professional results that your end-user will be thrilled to use.
+When you partner with a localization and translation company, you have decided to work with professionals who understand all the nuances of localization and translation.
+You should expect professional results that your end-user will love to use.
 Quality comes at a price justifiable by its dividends–fewer support calls, wider product use, and satisfied clients.
 The cost of poor quality far exceeds its savings.
 Never accept anything less than a completely satisfied end-user.